History of the Buffalo Bills: 2010–2012: Buddy Nix, Chan Gailey, and Ryan Fitzpatrick

 Buddy Nix, a former assistant general manager of the San Diego Chargers, was named general manager in the final week of the 2009 season.
 One of his first personnel moves was to cut ties with Owens (ironically, a man he had recruited during his time in college football).
 With the expiration of Terrell Owens' contract in March 2010, the Bills chose not to re-sign him.
 Meanwhile, on January 20 the team named Chan Gailey as head coach.
 Gailey was previously the offensive coordinator of Kansas City and head coach of Georgia Tech and the Dallas Cowboys, going 8–0 in the division in 1998, and leading the team to the postseason in both 1998 and 1999.

 As the 2010 season began, the Bills lost to Miami at home.
 After going 0–4, the Bills released Trent Edwards and named Ryan Fitzpatrick starting quarterback.
-Despite some close games, they ended up at an 0–8 record before beating Detroit at home in Week 10.
+Marshawn Lynch was also traded away after some off-the-field controversies, the emergence of Fred Jackson, and the drafting of C. J. Spiller from Clemson.
+Despite some close games, the Bills ended up at an 0–8 record before beating Detroit at home in Week 10.
 Then came a 49–31 win in Cincinnati and an OT loss to Pittsburgh.
 The team finished 2010 with a 4–12 record.
-As a result of the Bills' poor play in 2010, the team earned the third overall selection in the 2011 NFL Draft, using it to select defensive tackle Marcell Dareus in an effort to improve the team's long-struggling run defense.
+As a result of the Bills' poor play in 2010, the team earned the third overall selection in the 2011 NFL draft, using it to select defensive tackle Marcell Dareus in an effort to improve the team's long-struggling run defense.
 The Bills fired Tom Modrak, one of the last connections to the Donahoe era, shortly after the 2011 draft.